A Hidden Life (2019 film): Development

-On June 23, 2016, reports emerged that the film, then titled Radegund, would depict the life of Austria’s Franz Jägerstätter, a conscientious objector during World War II who was put to death at age 36 for undermining military actions, and was later declared a martyr and beatified by the Catholic Church.
+On June 23, 2016, reports emerged that the film, then titled Radegund, would depict the life of Austria's Franz Jägerstätter, a conscientious objector during World War II who was put to death at age 36 for undermining military actions, and was later declared a martyr and beatified by the Catholic Church.
 It was announced that August Diehl was set to play Jägerstätter and Valerie Pachner to play his wife, Franziska Jägerstätter.
 Jörg Widmer was appointed as the director of photography, having worked in all of Malick's films since The New World (2005) as a camera operator.

 Writing

 Malick said A Hidden Life would have a more structured narrative than his previous works: "Lately—I keep insisting, only very lately—have I been working without a script and I've lately repented the idea.
 The last picture we shot, and we're now cutting, went back to a script that was very well ordered."
-This makes it his first linear, plot-driven film since 2005's The New World.
-He added, "There’s a lot of strain when working without a script because you can lose track of where you are.
-It’s very hard to coordinate with others who are working on the film.
-Production designers and location managers arrive in the morning and don’t know what we’re going to shoot or where we’re going to shoot.
+This makes it his first linear, plot-driven film since The New World (2005).
+He added, "There's a lot of strain when working without a script because you can lose track of where you are.
+It's very hard to coordinate with others who are working on the film.
+Production designers and location managers arrive in the morning and don't know what we're going to shoot or where we're going to shoot.
 The reason we did it was to try and get moments that are spontaneous and free.
-As a movie director, you always feel with a script that you’re trying to fit a square peg into a round hole.
-And with no script, there’s no round hole, there’s just air.
-But I’m backing away from that style now."
+As a movie director, you always feel with a script that you're trying to fit a square peg into a round hole.
+And with no script, there's no round hole, there's just air.
+But I'm backing away from that style now."

 Malick obtained rights to the book Franz Jägerstätter: Letters and Writings from Prison, edited by Erna Putz, for the film.

 Filming

-The film began production in Studio Babelsberg in Potsdam, Germany in summer 2016.
+The film began production in Studio Babelsberg in Potsdam, Germany, in summer 2016.
 From 11 July to 19 August 2016 the production shot on location in South Tyrol.
 Locations there were the church of St. Valentin in Seis am Schlern, the valley of Gsies, the village of Rodeneck, the mills in Terenten, the meadows of Albions in Lajen, the Seiser Alm, the Taufers Castle, the Fane Alm in Mühlbach, the Puez-Geisler Nature Park, the renaissance Velthurns Castle in the village of Feldthurns, the Franzensfeste Fortress, the gardens of the bishop's Hofburg in Brixen and the Neustift cloister.

 In August 2016, reports emerged that some of the film's scenes were shot in the small Italian mountain village of Sappada.